 Must have kitchen tools to make Gluten Free Pumpkin Scones

 Pastry blenders are a must have kitchen tool when making biscuits, pie crust, pizza dough, scones, and pastries.
 A pastry blender works much better than using a fork or potato masher when combining butter and flour.
-And remember, pastry blenders aren’t just for baking.
-Some people like to use them for chopping up fruit and soft vegetables, mashing up baby food, and making salsa and guacamole.

 I bought Rachael Ray’s Bench Scraper just to make this Gluten Free Pumpkin Scones recipe.
 Since then I’ve found it handy for scooping up veggies, herbs and meat that I’ve been chopping up on my cutting boards.
 It’s become one of my favorite kitchen tools!